This post may contain affiliate links. Please read our disclosure policy.

 Fun fact: Here’s how to pronounce gnocchi: nyawk-kee

-Ingredients for this gnocchi recipe:
+Ingredients for this gnocchi recipe

 This simple gnocchi with pesto is filled with fresh flavors thanks to the homemade basil pesto, and has the perfect amount of creaminess.
 Here’s what you’ll need to make it:

-How to make this recipe:
+How to make gnocchi with pesto

-Recipe variations:
+Recipe variations

 - To make vegan.
 When making the homemade pesto, use a vegan parmesan cheese.
 Violife makes a great option, or try my recipe for vegan parmesan cheese.